Explore

 Smokefree Rockquest

-Smokefree Rockquest is an annual music competition for intermediate and high school bands throughout New Zealand, held on 24th June.
+Smokefree Rockquest is an annual music competition for intermediate and high school bands throughout New Zealand, held on 12th June.
 If you have always wanted to be in a band, now is your chance.
-Get those drumsticks or guitar out or blow the dust off those vocal chords!

 Junior/Senior Production